purdue-arc/arc_tutorials/snake_tutorial/docs/04-position-controller.md

     SnakePositionController()
 ```

-You can see the Point message was selected for the `controller/position` topic.
+You can see the `Point` message was selected for the `controller/position`
-Other notable options were Pose, Pose2D, and Stamped variants of the prior
+topic.
+Other notable options were `Pose`, `Pose2D`, and time-stamped variants of
+those messages (`PointStamped` and `PoseStamped`, there is no `Pose2DStamped`).
-mentioned messages.
-Since our goal is just a position and doesn't need any
+Since our goal is just a position and doesn't need any orientation data, we
-orientation data, we won't use a Pose type.
-Additionally, Pose2D is depreciated
+won't use a Pose type.
+Additionally, Pose2D is depreciated and shouldn't be used
-and shouldn't be used anyways.
-We could have Stamped the message, but a
-timestamp isn't needed.
+anyways.
+We could have time-stamped the message, but a timestamp isn't needed.
 We'll always just chase the latest position command.

 There are many other messages worth looking at on the [ROS wiki](http://wiki.ros.org/common_msgs)
 if you have a specific need in the future.